scraggo/karabiner-configurator/README.md

 ### `toComplexProfile` and `toSimpleProfile`

-These functions are imported from `kts-wrappers.ts`.
+These functions are imported from `utils/kts-wrappers.ts`.

 - `toComplexProfile` is a light wrapper to build an array of complex rules.
 - `toSimpleProfile` has a little more going on.
-Since `simple_modifications` aren't provided out of the box with `karabiner.ts`, this function takes a single mod or array of mods, peels out all the complex properties ("description", "manipulators", "type", etc) that aren't needed in a simple modification, and returns an array of simple objects like what's shown below:
+Since `simple_modifications` aren't provided out of the box with `karabiner.ts`, this function takes a single mod or array of mods, peels out the unneeded complex properties ("description", "manipulators", "type", etc), and returns an array of simple objects like what's shown below:

 ```json
 [